epfl-lara/cs320/labs_01.md

 Below you will find the instructions for the first lab assignment in which you will get to know and implement an interpreter for the Amy language.
-If you haven't looked at the [[Labs Setup]] page yet, please do so before starting out with the assignment.
+If you haven't looked at the [Labs Setup](https://gitlab.epfl.ch/lara/cs320/-/blob/main/labs_setup.md) page yet, please do so before starting out with the assignment.

-====== Part 1: Your first Amy programs =====
+# Part 1: Your first Amy programs

 Write two example Amy programs each and make sure you can compile them using the [[Amy Reference Compiler]].
 Put them under ''/examples''.
 Please be creative when writing your programs: they should be nontrivial and not reproduce the functionality of the examples in the ''/library'' and ''/examples'' directories of the repository.
 Of course you are welcome to browse these directories for inspiration.